mohammadjafarpoor/mushrooms-clustering-dataset/README.md

 # mushrooms-clustering-dataset
-Try to predict the class of mushrooms with KModes and KPrototypes (Clustering Algorithms) this dataset is from https://www.kaggle.com/uciml/mushroom-classification
+* Try to predict the class of mushrooms with KModes and KPrototypes (Clustering Algorithms).
+* Using Rand Index for evaluation.
+* this dataset is from https://www.kaggle.com/uciml/mushroom-classification

 Done by Mohammad Jafarpoor